WWE Announces David Arquette Is Returning To In-Ring Action And Twitter Goes Nuts

 — Rose Colored Cam Is Absolute Garbage (@itscamsucka) August 28, 2015

 The comedian winning the title certainly didn’t do them any favors, but ratings reveal that WCW was already on a steep decline before the actor held the belt.
-But if people still want to put blame on the decision to have the filmmaker become champion, many feel that responsibility should be put on the shoulders of the decision maker, Vince Russo, and not the entertainer.
+But if people still want to put blame on the decision to have the film actor become champion, many feel that responsibility should be put on the shoulders of the decision maker, Vince Russo, and not the entertainer.

 As a longtime wrestling fan, David Arquette didn’t want to become champion.
-He felt it would be an insult to the industry but caved when Russo booked it.
-To this day, the former WCW writer feels it was a solid decision.
+He felt it would be an insult to the industry, but caved when Russo booked it.
+To this day, the former WCW writer feels it was a solid decision, as revealed in an interview by Mandatory.

 Is @DavidArquette planning a return to championship glory?!
 The former #WCW Champion is ready for a comeback! https://t.co/cc4YyYcHi4